nrasam/nrasam/README.md

 Feel free to explore the folders in nrasam and the links below to get to know me better.
 <br>Unfortunately the video watching website repo was done for school and is not public.

-<h1>Links</h1><br>
-Link to CNN Wiki page:<br>
+<h1>Links</h1>
+<h2>Writing Examples</h2>
 This is more a showcase of my teaching ability rather than my working knowledge of AI or machine learning.
-To clarify, my part was from Intro to Implementation. https://wiki.cdot.senecacollege.ca/wiki/DPS921/PyTorch:_Convolutional_Neural_Networks
+To clarify, my part was from Intro to Implementation.<br><br>
+Link to CNN Wiki page:<br>https://wiki.cdot.senecacollege.ca/wiki/DPS921/PyTorch:_Convolutional_Neural_Networks

+<h3>Creative Writing</h3>
+Check out my creative writing.
+I like to imbue my writings with a sense of humour, as you will soon see.<br><br>

+Link to The Most Cliche Story of All Time:<br>https://docs.google.com/document/d/1yzur8mPQ5L45ZQ9yVogt6tDRqtXoOqX2/edit?usp=sharing&ouid=107999052181048847959&rtpof=true&sd=true<br><br>
+Link to Dear Writer's Block:<br>https://docs.google.com/document/d/1BiZwK7zVcUbwVeFMVW5cW-DU1M9EF4VSz3APDMoHp9s/edit?usp=sharing

+<h2>P5.js</h2>
+Here's a link to a cool little game I made in P5:<br>https://editor.p5js.org/nrasam/sketches/Owxmtn8ww